 COVID-19 spread can be contained with concerted response: WHO

-GENEVA: The COVID-19 infection spreading around the world from China can be contained and controlled, the World Health Organization (WHO) said on Thursday (Mar 5), but only with a concerted response by all the world's governments.
+GENEVA: The COVID-19 infection spreading around the world can be contained and controlled, the World Health Organization (WHO) said on Thursday (Mar 5), but only with a concerted response by all governments.

-"We are calling on every country to act with speed, scale and clear-minded determination," the WHO's director general Tedros Adhanom Ghebreyesus, told a briefing at the UN health agency's Geneva headquarters.
+WHO director-general Tedros Adhanom Ghebreyesus voiced concerns at the growing number of countries with cases, especially those with weaker health systems and called on governments to harness all ministries to tackle the virus.

+He said the current situation did not amount to a pandemic but his United Nations agency would use the term if and when the time came.

 READ: China's COVID-19 death toll surpasses 3,000

+On Jan 30 the WHO declared the outbreak that originated in China an international emergency.
+It does not have a formal classification for declaring a pandemic for diseases other than influenza.
+COVID-19 is a novel coronavirus, not flu.

+"We are calling on every country to act with speed, scale and clear-minded determination," Tedros said.

-Tedros voiced concern that "some countries have either not taken this seriously enough, or have decided there is nothing they can do".
+He voiced concern that "some countries have either not taken this seriously enough, or have decided there is nothing they can do" but named no names.

-He added: "This is not the time to give up.
-This is not a time for excuses.
-This is a time for pulling out all the stops."
+In Iran, 107 people have died and 3,513 have been infected with coronavirus in Iran, Health Ministry spokesman Kianush Jahanpur announced on state TV on Thursday.

 BOOKMARK THIS: Our comprehensive coverage of the novel coronavirus and its developments